nnnkit/all-docs-blogs/docs/javascript/fundamental/1-value.md

 #### 2. Non-Primitive Data Type:

 Primitive data types can take care of simple values but what about handeling complex information.
-For that programming language also give support handeling complex information also knows as **non-primitive** data types.
-These kind of data types are built using primitive data type so at the core they all are simple information.
+For that, programming language also give support for handling complex information, also knows as **non-primitive** data types.
+These kind of data types are built using primitive data types.
+So, at the core they all are simple information.
 The only non-primitive data type in JavaScript is `Object`.

 There are different variations of Object in JavaScript i.e function, array etc. We will learn about this topic later on.

 - Non-primitive data types are mutatble(can be changed) by nature.
-- Non-primitive can hold more than one value at time.
-Collection on name is an example.
+- Non-primitive can hold more than one value at a time.
+Collection of name is an example.
+- List of name `['John','Arya']` is an example of complex information.
 - Everything that is not primitive is an `object` in JavaScript.
-- List of name `['John','Arya']` is an example of complext information.

 ---

 ### The `typeof` operator

 `typeof` operator is used to check the data type of any value.
 It helps you check for the purpose of type checking.
-The return value of `typeof` operator is wrapped into double quote making it string data type.
+The return value of `typeof` operator is wrapped into double quote making it a string data type.

 ```js
 typeof 21; // "number"